 Peter Brereton is currently Program Manager of the Center for English Discussion Class (EDC) at Rikkyo University and is jointly responsible for managing the day-to-day running of the program including supervising and supporting teachers, planning and delivering teacher training, evaluating and revising the course textbook, designing and implementing assessment methods, as well as teaching.

-Peter received his BA from the University of Leeds in French and German and also speaks fluent Spanish and basic Japanese.
-He is Celta- and Delta-qualified and holds an MA in TESOL (First Class) from the University of Nottingham.
+Peter received his BA from the University of Leeds in French and German (2:1 with Distinction in Spoken German), and also speaks fluent Spanish and basic Japanese.
+He completed his CELTA in 2007 and DELTA in 2013 (M1: Distinction, M2: Merit, M3: Merit) and holds an MA in TESOL (Distinction) from the University of Nottingham.
 Alongside his responsibilities at Rikkyo University, he is also a Delta Local Tutor and External Assessor, and an Examiner for a number of well-known tests of English proficiency.